enrell/alpine-wifi-bridge/README.md

      ```bash
      cat /etc/alpine-wifi-bridge/config
      ```

+6. **Errors About Missing Files or Directories**
+   - The script now uses Alpine Linux's native configuration methods
+   - If you see errors about missing files or directories, make sure you're using the latest version of the script
+   - The script creates all necessary directories automatically

 # Network monitor
 The network_restart.py script is designed to automatically monitor your network connection and quickly restart the network interface if the connection drops.
 It aims to minimize interruptions, with a particular focus on activities where low downtime is critical.